zitadel/zitadel/docs/docs/legal/cloud-service-description.md

 ## Backup

-Our backup strategy requires daily full backups and differential backups on much higher frequency.
+Our backup strategy executes daily full backups and differential backups on much higher frequency.
-In a disaster recovery scenario, our goal is to guarantee a recovery point objective (RPO) of maximum 1h, and a higher but similar recovery time objective (RTO).
+In a disaster recovery scenario, our goal is to guarantee a recovery point objective (RPO) of 1h, and a higher but similar recovery time objective (RTO).
 Under normal operations, RPO and RTO goals are below 1 minute.

-Depending on your needs, you should have a plan in place to support backup / restore in place.
-We provide you with a flexible approach to backup, restore, and transfer data (f.e. to a self-hosted setup) through our APIs.
+If you you have different requirements we provide you with a flexible approach to backup, restore, and transfer data (f.e. to a self-hosted setup) through our APIs.
 Please consult the [migration guides](../guides/migrate/introduction.md) for more information.

-Last revised: June 21, 2022
+Last revised: June 21, 2023